loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 ## Step 3: A projects section

-The final requirement: a projects section where each project is a markdown file with its own metadata (category, repo URL, display order), rendered as a single list page.
+The final requirement: a projects section where each project is a Markdown file with its own metadata (category, repo URL, display order), rendered as a single list page.
 No individual project pages.

 ### Hugo

 Hugo's approach is straightforward.
-Each project is a markdown file with custom frontmatter:
+Each project is a Markdown file with custom frontmatter:

 ```yaml
 ---